 Credit Score Impact

 A 740+ score gets the best rates.
-Refinancing may ding your score temporarily, so I avoid new credit during the process.
+Refinancing may ding your score temporarily, so avoid new credit during the process.

 Loan Term Changes